Where Do Broken Hearts Go: Legacy

+Retrospective accolades

 The ballad landed at number 11 on Entertainment Weeklys 25 best Whitney Houston songs in 2024.
 In their list of Houston's 20 greatest songs that same year, Forbes listed the ballad at number 18 and cited it as the song that "marked a shift towards more introspective and emotional themes in her music."

-On the site About.com, the song was ranked as the sixth best Houston song.
+Bill Lamb of About.com ranked it as the sixth best Houston song of all time.
 BET ranked it her 14th best song, calling it an "ostentatious classic".

 Essence voted the song as the "Greatest Break-Up Song of All Time".

 MTV included the song as one of Houston's ten best songs, calling the song "medicine for an ailing heart".

+Covers and samples

-It also became one of Houston's most covered tunes, being performed by the likes of artists such as Pia Toscano, Me First and the Gimme Gimmes and Wayne Wonder.
+It also became one of Houston's most covered tunes, being performed by the likes of artists such as Pia Toscano, Me First and the Gimme Gimmes, Sandy Lam and Wayne Wonder.

 The same song was sampled in 1994 by reggae artists Tony Rebel and Garnett Silk in the song of the same name on their 1994 collaborative album, Tony Rebel Meets Garnett Silk in a Dancehall Conference, their final effort before Silk's death that same year.